 What are the National Collections?

-Today there are over 720 National Collections, safeguarding nearly 100,000 different plants.
+Today there are over 730 National Collections, safeguarding nearly 100,000 different plants.
 Together, this living library represents a huge resource for gardeners, nurserymen, garden designers, researchers, plant breeders and those interested in historical gardens and landscapes.
 Having these plants part of a registered conservation scheme makes sure that their beauty, history and useful properties (perhaps as food or medicine) are protected for generations to come.
+National Plant Collections are also made available for people to view, either by appointment, on special open days or as part of a garden open to the public.

-National Collection holders
+Start a National Collection

 <p><em>Rubus</em> Collection Holder Barry Clarke, Hampton Court 2019</p>